espressif/esp-idf/docs/en/api-guides/bootloader.rst

 Boot from Test Firmware
 ------------------------
-The user can write a special firmware for testing in production, and boot this firmware when needed.
-The partition table will need a dedicated app partition entry for this testing firmware (see `partition table`).
+It's possible to write a special firmware app for testing in production, and boot this firmware when needed.
+The project partition table will need a dedicated app partition entry for this testing app, type ``app`` and subtype ``test`` (see :doc:`/api-guides/partition-tables`).

+Implementing a dedicated test app firmware requires creating a totally separate ESP-IDF project for the test app (each project in ESP-IDF only builds one app).
+The test app can be developed and tested independently of the main project, and then integrated at production testing time as a pre-compiled .bin file which is flashed to the address of the main project's test app partition.

-To support this functionality in the bootloader, set the configuration item :ref:`CONFIG_BOOTLOADER_APP_TEST` and configure the following two items:
+To support this functionality in the main project's bootloader, set the configuration item :ref:`CONFIG_BOOTLOADER_APP_TEST` and configure the following two items:

 - :ref:`CONFIG_BOOTLOADER_NUM_PIN_APP_TEST` - GPIO number to boot TEST partition.
 The selected GPIO will be configured as an input with internal pull-up enabled.
 To trigger a test app, this GPIO must be pulled low on reset.